pybliometrics-dev/pybliometrics/docs/classes/AffiliationSearch.rst

 pybliometrics.scopus.AffiliationSearch
 ======================================

 `AffiliationSearch()` implements the `Affiliation Search API <https://dev.elsevier.com/documentation/AffiliationSearchAPI.wadl>`_.
-It performs a query to search for affiliations and then retrieves the records of the query.
+It performs a query to search for affiliations and then retrieves the corresponding records.

 .. currentmodule:: pybliometrics.scopus
 .. contents:: Table of Contents